 7 AQU Catalunya.
-Criteria for the assessment of degree programmes in distance or blended teaching format (Barcelona, 2022)
+Focus 3.
+Fully online or blended degree programmes (Barcelona, 2023)

 All this information must be included in the teaching plan, which should contain a table displaying the teaching load for all teaching staff involved in the degree programme, whether permanent or otherwise.
 The following information must be shown: degree programme, academic degree, type of accreditation or figure as assessed by an agency, subjects taught (including the number of ECTS credits), number of hours devoted per year to the subject, total number of hours devoted to the degree and to the institution per academic year (differentiating, where applicable, hours devoted to classroom and distance teaching), and recognition of teaching and research activities (five-year and six-year periods).